MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignacxrequestpreprocesscallback.md

 ### -param Id

-An ID to indentify a specific item in the specified set ID.
+An ID to identify a specific item in the specified set ID.

 ## -returns